-The issue of gay marriage in Australia is on the boil with the inevitable legalizing of same sex marriages close at hand.
-Confronted with this reality, the Christian church is bound to make a considered response which recognizes the human struggle faced by homosexual people, while at the same time preserving Biblical principles.
+With gay marriage now legalized in Australia, the Christian church is bound to make a considered response which recognizes the human struggle faced by homosexuals, while at the same time preserving Biblical principles.

 Pope Francis set the agenda nicely when he pointed out that the Christian church will "fall like a house of cards" if it continues to obsess about issues such as abortion, gay marriage, contraception and the like.
 With such issues we move our focus away from the gospel.
 As he said of a person who had confronted him on the issue of homosexuality.
 "Tell me - when God looks at a gay person, does he endorse the existence of this person with love, or reject and condemn this person?
 We must always consider the person."